 What types of memory loss are linked with PTSD?

-If you want to know that can ptsd causes memory issues then you should be familiar with the all essential facts related to types of memory loss.
+If you want to know if PTSD causes memory issues then you should be familiar with the all essential facts related to types of memory loss.
 The most common types of memory loss include:

 Verbal declarative memory